saucelabs/sauce-docs/docs/error-reporting/platform-integrations/source-map.md

 import TabItem from '@theme/TabItem';
 import useBaseUrl from '@docusaurus/useBaseUrl';

+The Backtrace debugger can highlight specific lines in your source code associated with frames in the callstack.
+This powerful capability can be enabled by uploading source and source maps.
 The following steps guide you through configuring your JavaScript application to automatically upload sourcemap files during the project build.

 ## What You'll Need